jliu879/jliu879.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+My research focuses on **robust and regret-optimal control**, including $H_2$ / $H_\infty$ preview control and uncertainty-aware controller synthesis.

+More specifically, I’m interested in connecting **uncertainty, optimization, and learning** to control and planning, with an emphasis on provable performance and scalable algorithms.

+Within the context of preview control and non-causal baselines, I have worked on convergence analysis and controller synthesis methods for both stochastic ($H_2$) and worst-case ($H_\infty$) settings.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.